fruitsamples/NavBar/ReadMe.txt

 Info Button
 Presents a UIViewController as a modal type-view covering the entire screen.

-Delegate Methods
-All pages implement the UIViewController's viewDidAppear delegate method to demonstrate one of the many useful delegate methods to alter or customize the behavior of your user interface.

 Packaging List
 main.m - Main source file for this sample.
 AppDelegate.h/.m - The application's delegate to setup its window and content.